The following is excerpted from the Connecticut Department of Aging and Disability Services (ADS) web site:

 People whose physical or mental conditions have a significant impact on their ability to find or keep employment AND who need vocational rehabilitation in order to be employed, with a priority on employment in a paid job in the competitive labor force.

 WHAT IS “ORDER OF SELECTION”?

-Services through DORS are provided first to people with the most significant disabilities.
+Services through ADS are provided first to people with the most significant disabilities.
 It is possible that a person may not receive services, even though he/she is eligible.
 People denied services have the right to a written explanation for the denial and the right to an Administrative Review.